pycontribs/pyrax/docs/getting_started.md

 1. **Environment Variable** - If you don't have a configuration file, pyrax checks for the environment variable `CLOUD_ID_TYPE`.
 Set this by executing `export CLOUD_ID_TYPE=keystone` in a bash shell, or by setting it in the System section of the Control Panel in Windows.
 1. **Set in Code** - if you can't do either of the above, change the import statement to add `pyrax.set_setting("identity_type", "keystone")` immediately after the `import pyrax` statement.

+Note that if you are using the Rackspace Cloud, you would replace "keystone" in the above examples with "rackspace".

 ## Authenticating
 You can authenticate in any one of three ways: